 Founded in the 19th century, SCDMH utilized several cemeteries for patient internment.
-Remains not interred by family were buried at one of the following cemeteries, still owned by the Department: Elmwood Cemetery (three areas), Geiger Street, Slighs Avenue, and Pisgah Church Road.
+Remains not interred by family were buried at one of the following cemeteries: Elmwood Cemetery (three areas), Geiger, Slighs Avenue, and Pisgah Church Road.

-The database, which contains burial information of more than 9,500 individuals who died while patients at the SC State Hospital, is searchable, and contains ONLY public information.
+The database, which contains burial information of thousands of individuals who died while patients at the SC State Hospital, is searchable, and contains ONLY public information.
 To search the database, click here.

 The resting places of the people buried in the DMH cemeteries were historically identified only by numbered concrete markers.
 DMH has developed a policy whereby family members may purchase traditional, named gravestones and replace the numbered markers.
-To find out more about this process, call the Office of Public Affairs.
+To find out more about this process, call the Office of Public Information at (803) 898-4321.